 Prepare The Dentist

 Let us know if your child tends to be stubborn, defiant, anxious, or fearful in other situations.
 Sometimes children between 10 to 24 months of age may get upset during their first visit with a stranger.
 Let us know your best guess at how your child will react.
-Remember, if you are anxious about the dental visit, your child will most likely pick up on your anxiousness.
+If you are anxious about the dental visit, your child will most likely pick up on your anxiousness.

 The Subsequent Visits

-Depending on your child’s age, the subsequent visit may involve a full examination of the teeth, jaws, bite, gums, and oral tissues to monitor growth and development.
+Depending on your child’s age, the subsequent visit may involve a complete examination of the teeth, jaws, bite, gums, and oral tissues to monitor growth and development.
 If required, a gentle cleaning includes polishing teeth and removing any plaque, tartar, and stains.
 Since baby teeth fall out, there is not much need for X-rays unless needed to diagnose decay.

 If possible, schedule morning dental appointments when young children are alert and fresh.Dr.
 Choi